JensBender/chatgpt-cover-letter-generator/README.md

 ### Set Up OpenAI API
 - Log in to your OpenAI account or create one if you haven't already.
-- Create a new project.
+- Create a new project:
   - Navigate to your account **Dashboard** and click **Create project**.
   - Name your project `chatgpt-cover-letter-generator` (or choose another name).
-- Create an API key.
+- Create an API key:
   - In the **Dashboard**, navigate to **API keys**.
   - Name the key (e.g., chatgpt-cover-letter-generator) and and click **Create new secret key**.
   - Under **Permissions**, select **Restricted** and allow only **Write** permissions for **Model capabilities** for better security.